StephanPitois/mfe-shell/README.md

 PUBLIC_MFE_3=
 ```

-These values will need to be updated in your deployment pipeline to reflect the deployed URLs of your MFEs.
+These values will need to be updated in your deployment pipeline to reflect the deployed URLs of your MFEs, i.e., the path to the `bundle.js`.

 In a production-ready version of this app, we would use a micro-frontend discovery service to prevent this
 kind of setup from becoming unmanageable.